 The best time to visit Italy is in the spring and autumn, during the shoulder seasons.Italy is subject to two distinct climates: a classic Mediterranean one in the south and a milder subtropical one in the north.
 Both have similar characteristics though having warm, dry summers and cool, wet winters.

 Summers in Italy can be really, really hot, especially in the south.
-Many locations, even those as far north as Bologna, can get well over 100 degrees Fahrenheit in the middle of August.
-When I was Florence in 2017, it was a season-high 112.
+Many locations, even those as far north as Bologna, can get well over 38 degrees Celsius in the middle of August.
+When I was Florence, it was a season-high 44, although it’s not like this everywhere.
+Summer is great for beaches and festivals, but super crowded and expensive.

 dolomite mountains in the autumn italy